 General

-The new proposal differs from the previous one by several aspects.
+The new proposal differs from the previous one in several aspects.

-1. The abstract of the previous proposal was significantly changed according to new results and directions this project takes and mainly to focus on the rational which probably was not clear enough.
+1. The abstract of the previous proposal was enhanced significantly based on our newest results.
+In addition, the project now focuses mainly on rationale which was probably not clear enough.

-2. Aim….and its related experiments described in section… of the previous proposal were completed and an article describing the findings and their implications was submitted for publication (see also a paragraph in the Scientific Background section of the current proposal).
+2. Aim and its related experiments in section of the previous proposal were completed and an article describing the findings and their implications was submitted for publication (see also a paragraph in the Scientific Background section of the current proposal).

-3. Due to concerns of reviewers (mainly reviewer No. 4) regarding the scRNA-seq proposed in the previous proposal we replaced this method with a more suitable and appropriate RNA screen, TomoSeq, 3D RNA profile of the investigated tissues by RNA tomography, which supposedly reveal in situ new genes potentially participate in our process of interest.
-This methodology has several advantages which are described in the Detailed Research Plan section.
+3. Due to concerns of reviewers (mainly reviewer No. 4) regarding the scRNA-Seq proposed in the previous proposal, we replaced this method with more suitable Tomo-Seq RNA tomography of the investigated tissues which should reveal new genes in situ that participate in our processes of interest.
+This methodology has several advantages that are described in the Detailed Research Plan section.

-4. Although significant promising results were obtained with Hox constructs xenoplastic experiments (aim…and research plan section…in the previous proposal) this part was omitted from this proposal and will serve for another project aiming to answer specific questions regarding Hox regulatory network.
+4. Although potentially significant results were obtained with Hox construct xenoplastic experiments (aim…and research plan section…in the previous proposal) this Aim was omitted from the new proposal.
+These promising results will serve as part of another project designed to answer questions regarding the Hox regulatory network.

-5. A RNA-seq which was not proposed in the previous proposal was successfully completed and its partial results are described in the Preliminary Results section.
-With the genes emerged from this screen we wish to discover significant parts of the gene network controlling the pronephros and the nephric duct formation.
+5. RNA-Seq which was not included in the previous proposal was successfully completed, and these results are described partially in the Preliminary Results section.
+With the genes emerging from this screen we plan to discover significant parts of the gene network controlling pronephros and nephric duct formation.

-6. Based on the last year new results, the new proposal is focused on the cyclostomes to gnathostomes transition with some reference to cephalochordates only by analyzing expression of new genes.
-This reduces the role of Amphioxus in this project and leave it for another project specified for this animal model.
+6. Based on the latest analyses of new genes, the new proposal is focused on the cyclostome-to-gnathostome transition with some reference to cephalochordates.
+This reduces the role of amphioxus and leaves it for another project specified in this model.

-In the last year several parts of our previous proposal were shown to be working and many new results were obtained.
-This, in a way, is a proof of our hypothesis and concept.
-Still many parts remain to be accomplished and several new avenues become open for further investigation.
+In the last year several parts of our previous proposal were successful and many new results were obtained.
+While validating our hypotheses and concepts, many parts remain to be accomplished and several new avenues are now open for further investigation.

 Specific answers: